Place I would like to visit: Alaska

 After high school, I met Maggi and we were married in 1978.
 I went into full-time ministry in 1980 which led to jobs as a youth pastor, program director at a Christian camp, associate pastor of missions and out-reach, and a senior interim pastor.
 Finally in 2003, I, along with my wife Maggi, became the Directors of Mexico Caravan Ministries.

 Patricia Trejo Ortiz

 Place you would like to visit: Chile & China

 Favorite Quote: Proverbs 17:17

 Favorite Superhero: My mother

 I and my husband Jose live in Mariano Matamoros with our 4 children: Derian Asael: 13; Iram Jared: 11; Ashlye Ruhama: 9; and Jatniel Obed: 2 years.
 We attend Monte Horeb Church.
 I like to cook, cut hair, do nails and am learning to sew.
 I really like working with people and doing what I can to help them.
 I have been with Caravan since 2006.

 Our National's Office Staff meet with the families, provide necessary information, help fill out the paper work, and go through the interview process with them.
 They also go to the homes to check the conditions of the site.
 They also schedule & coordinate the families with the groups that come down, which makes the housebuilding process a smooth operation.

 Dona Irma y Don Lupe

 Don Lupe and Irma have been serving at MCM for 7+ years.
-They come in every night at 7pm and spend the night watching over the the dorms, offices, garages, and the vehicles until the morning.
+They come in every night and spend the night watching over the the dorms, offices, garages, and the vehicles until the morning.